genropy/genropy_saved/docs/genro/webpage_elements/css.rst

       * ``gradient_color``: is a keyword
       * ``NUMBER``: is a keyword number.
-If you use more than one gradient_color, please pay attention to not repeat NUMBER
+If you use more than one gradient_color, please pay attention to not repeat NUMBER (it is merely a counter, so it is not the responsible for the order of the colors in your object)
       * ``COLOR``: the color you choose for your object
-      * ``OTHER_NUMBER``: the percentage of your object width to be colored with COLOR
+      * ``OTHER_NUMBER``: the percentage of your object width to be colored with COLOR (this is the responsible for the order of the colors in your object)

     * Example::